No News is Better News

 I don’t watch much television, but every so often you see something really great, that makes you glad you own a set, and Man vs. Wild is one of those shows.
 The show features Bear Grylls parachuting into some wild place, and surviving horrific conditions, with only a water bottle, a knife, and a flint to start a fire.

 Some of these places are bad!
-Grylls started out this year’s season, by parachuting into the Everglades.
+Grylls started out this year’s season of Man vs. Wild, by parachuting into the Everglades.
 The first thing he did after landing, was to start walking through murky swamps, carrying a big stick to ward off alligators.
 Would you do that?

 Walking makes you hungry, so on the way, he stopped and ate a live frog.
 A live frog!
 He didn’t make a big deal about it either.
 He simply explained that it is important to kill it with the first bite, so it doesn’t wriggle all the way down.
 What a man!
 I have previously described him here as the man with too much testosterone.
-People might deny it, but I know that deep down in their heart, every single American male who watched that show, wanted to eat a frog too.
-Homosexuals probably had an orgasm.
+People might deny it, but I know that deep down in their heart, almost every American male who watched that show, wanted to eat a frog too.

-He didn’t make a big deal about eating the frog either.
+He did not make a big deal about eating the frog either.
 All he said was:

 “You can’t afford to be squeamish.”